 About Electrical Distribution Systems

 Get connected to great jobs with the OTC Electrical Distribution Systems program.
-Exclusively offered on its Lebanon Campus, OTC provides a hands-on, interactive learning experience for students to get high-paying jobs in an industry seeking qualified workers.
+Offered at the Lebanon Center and Richwood Valley Campus, OTC provides a hands-on, interactive learning experience for students to get high-paying jobs in an industry seeking qualified workers.

 Electrical Distribution Systems Associate Degree

 Electric utility line technicians work out in the field to restore power to dark places using a variety of high-paying skills.
 OTC Electrical Distribution Systems students learn how to climb wood pole structures, operate equipment, build and maintain electrical distribution systems.
 In addition to restoring power, EDS workers also help update existing electric distribution systems and help construct new lines when expansion of the electrical infrastructure is needed.

 At OTC, EDS students gain the knowledge they need to succeed, while gaining skills that will get them an apprenticeship after they graduate.

 Gain essential industry knowledge with classes taught by experienced, professional instructors at the OTC Lebanon Center and Richwood Valley Campus.
 Learn the basic and advanced skills in classes like Pole Climbing Skills, Commercial Driver License, Transformer Theory, Rubber Gloving and Intro to Live Line Procedures.